-The Creative Courage Cohort for Students
+The Creative Courage Community for Students

 “At its core, creative confidence is about believing in your ability to create change in the world around you.
 It is the conviction that you can achieve what you set out to do.
 We think this self-assurance, this belief in your creative capacity, lies at the heart of innovation.”